mongodb/docs/source/reference/mongoimport.rst

 .. option:: --fieldFile [filename]

-   As an alternative to ":command:`mongoimport --fields`" the ``--fieldFile`` option allows you to specify a file (e.g. ``[file]```) to hold a list of field names to specify a list of fields to *include* in the export.
+   As an alternative to ":option:`mongoimport --fields`" the ``--fieldFile`` option allows you to specify a file (e.g. ``[file]```) to hold a list of field names to specify a list of fields to *include* in the export.
 All other fields will be